-Current and historic status of the fisheries standards can be found at the links below: ent Instream Flow Lake Habitat Stream Habitat 10 No, with mitigation Data insufficient Wi II the proposal result in: Yes Š Š Da a.
-Change in the diversity or distribution of species, or numbers of any species of animals (birds, land animals including reptiles, fish and shellfish, benthic organisms, insects, mammals, amphibians or microfauna)? b.
+Special Interest Species Current and historic status of the fisheries standards can be found at the links below: ation ц ۱۸/i Instream Flow Lake Habitat Stream Habitat II the proposal result in: /es Q Vo, with mitigation Data insufficient VVI in the proposal result in: × z z Δ a.
+Change in the diversity or distribution of species, or numbers of any species of animals (birds, land animals including reptiles, fish and shellfish, benthic organisms, insects, mammals, amphibians or microfauna)? \boxtimes b.
 Reduction of the number of any unique, rare or endangered species of animals? \boxtimes c.
-Introduction of new species of animals into an area, or result in a barrier to the migration or movement of animals? d.
-Deterioration of existing fish or wildlife habitat quantity or quality? \boxtimes Bi ological Resources (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Introduction of new species of animals into an area, or result in a barrier to the migration or movement of animals? \boxtimes d.
+Deterioration of existing fish or wildlife habitat quantity or quality? \boxtimes Bio ological Resources (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-(CEQA IVa) \boxtimes 2.
+(CEQA IVa) 2.
 Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service?
 (CEQA IVb) \boxtimes 3.
 Have a substantial adverse effect on federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
 (CEQA IVc) \boxtimes 4.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
-(CEQA IVd) . 🗆 \boxtimes 5.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors or impede the use of native wildlife nursery sites?
+(CEQA IVd) , \boxtimes 5.
 Conflict with any local policies or ordinances protecting biological resources, such as tree preservation policy or ordinance?
-(CEQA IVe) \boxtimes
+(CEQA IVe) \boxtimes 6.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+(CEQA IVf) \boxtimes